(For English click here.)

 In January 2015 took over Truls Lie as editor, general manager and co-owner (former editor of Morgenbladet and Le Monde diplomatique).
 The newspaper's line should have a vision of being an independent, pragmatic-anarchist-focused newspaper with a focus on peace & conflict, surveillance & control, as well as ecology & philosophy.

 From March 2015 became MODERN TIMES relaunched in classic full format as the only one in Norway.
 From July 2015, the newspaper was reorganized monthly newspaper, focusing on international political and reflected books (prose), documentary photos, documentaries and chronicles.
 The newspaper was also attached monthly Klassekampen, in addition to its own subscribers and single sales - and was converted to Klassekampen's tabloid format.

 From spring 2017 is the international documentary film magazine Modern Times Review attached to MODERN TIMES's subscribers several times a year.

 The distribution agreement with the Class Fight was terminated from October 2017.
 MODERN TIMES returned to tabloid format in the spring of 2019 after a period of full format.

-Today, the online edition and e-newspapers contain over 8400 articles.
+The online edition and e-newspapers currently contain about 10.000 articles.
 We also publish the most interesting historical articles from Orientering 50 years ago (1953-1975).

 Also look at more Wikipedia .